With a friendly atmosphere, a country brimming with history, tribes and national parks.

 In Lalibela we stay in a basic hotel.

-Guided tour of rock churches, monastery and visit to a local school at Lalibela
+Guided tour of the ancient rock churches and monasteries at Lalibela

 Hidden in the hills of northern Ethiopia is the small town of Lalibela.
 This medieval village has grown up around 13 monolithic churches hewn from rock in the 12th Century.
 It’s an awe-inspiring feat of engineering which must have taken many years and thousands of men to complete.
 Fortunately the village is underdeveloped as a tourist site and still has its original Ethiopian charm.